 The Special Projects subteam constructs a full-size field based on the measurements supplied by FIRST.
-Our team uses this wooden field to host the Annual Colorado Scrimmage, as well as to provide a practice field for other teams during the season and at the Colorado Regional.
+Our team uses this wooden field to host the Annual Colorado Scrimmage, as well as to provide a practice field at the Colorado Regional.